-If you are in the business of buying or selling construction services, then the 1st October 2019 is an important date for the diary.
-A new VAT anti avoidance rule known as the Domestic Reverse Charge (DRC) is being introduced which fundamentally changes the way construction invoices are raised by the sender and then processed by the recipient.
+The Domestic Reverse Charge (DRC) changes the way construction VAT invoices are raised by the sender and then processed by the recipient.

-Where a supplier is dealing with a customer that is not VAT registered, they will have no VAT number to verify, and will fall back to charging VAT under the normal rules.
-Invoicing processes must therefore be capable of issuing both DRC and Non-DRC invoices for the same service.
+Where a supplier is dealing with a customer that is not VAT registered, they will have no VAT number to verify, consequently they fall back to charging VAT under the normal rules.
+Both DRC and Non-DRC invoices may be issued for the same service.

-The DRC rules affect cashflow as the supplier will no longer have a period where it holds onto the customer’s VAT before paying it to HMRC, consequently VAT repayment situations will be much more common.
-A final point is that the change in VAT obligations on both the customer and supplier need to be taken account of in legal contracts.
+The DRC rules affect cashflow as the supplier no longer has a period where it holds onto the customer’s VAT before paying it to HMRC, consequently VAT repayment situations are much more common.

 Copyright © 2018 Kelpie Accounting and Tax Ltd - All Rights Reserved.